JakeSteam/blog-programming/_posts/2018-11-26-how-to-display-app-version-inside-a-submodule.md

     - Modules
 ---

 Usually, getting the current version code of your app is as simple as `BuildConfig.VERSION_CODE`.
 Easy!
-However, this doesn’t work if you want to retrieve your app’s version code whilst inside a submodule.
+However, this doesn't work if you want to retrieve your app's version code whilst inside a submodule.
 Instead, the *submodule*‘s version code is returned.

-The solution is to use the package manager to get your application’s `PackageInfo`.
+The solution is to use the package manager to get your application's `PackageInfo`.
 Next, the `versionCode` and `versionName` can be retrieved (if in a fragment, replace `this` with `activity?`):

 ```
 try {